nisanray/PythonExeReleases/Readme.md

 ## Applications

+### LAN Share (File Upload Server)
+A cross-platform local file sharing server with a modern web interface and a PyQt6 GUI for easy control.
+Allows uploading files from any device on the same network to your computer via a browser.

+**Features:**
+- Drag-and-drop or select files to upload from any device on the LAN
+- Modern, responsive web interface for uploads
+- PyQt6 desktop GUI to start/stop the server, set upload folder, and view logs
+- Customizable upload folder location
+- Displays LAN IP and server URL for easy access
+- All files saved with unique names to prevent overwrites
+- Works on Windows, macOS, and Linux

 ### Lock Scheduler GUI
 A Windows desktop application that provides automated system lock functionality with multiple scheduling options and mouse-triggered locking capabilities.